Stockholm Archipelago Sweden Travel Guide

 Product labels in Swedish sometimes.
 Google Translate camera might help.

 Dining in a Skärgårdsvärdshus: Experience traditional archipelago inn dining.
-These inns have historic character, stunning waterfront views, and serve dishes with local ingredients.
+These inns have historic character, stunning waterfront views, and serve meals with local ingredients.

 Always try some pickled herring (sill) in its various forms.
-It is the perfect example of a Swedish experience and a true taste of the archipelago.
+It is the perfect example of a Swedish experience and an authentic taste of the archipelago.

 Always try some pickled herring (sill) in its various forms.
-It is a quintessential Swedish experience and a true taste of the group of islands.
+It is a classic Swedish experience and a true taste of the group of islands.